nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 ## Summary

 In this cookbook we went over setting up a collection, rule, and provider for a SIPS workflow.
-Once we had the setup completed, we looked over the Cumulus workflows that participate in parsing pdrs, ingesting and processing granules, and updating CMR.
+Once we had the setup completed, we looked over the Cumulus workflows that participate in parsing PDRs, ingesting and processing granules, and updating CMR.